jakemason/abbrv/README.md

 ### 4. Can I save my settings across multiple machines?

 Yes, simply copy the 'config.abbrv' file that found alongside abbrv.exe to the same folder as the executable on another machine and all of your abbreviations will be there.
 You can quickly find the 'config.abbrv' file by clicking Help -> Open in Explorer."

+### 5. Does this work while abbrv is minimized?

+Yes.
+As long as you minimize the window (it goes to the system tray area, not taskbar!) it will continue to work.
+Closing the window will disable the expansion functionality.

-### 5. Can I use this for expanding code snippets in X editor?
+### 6. Can I use this for expanding code snippets in X editor?

 The likely answer is yes, _but_ you should probably find a better code/snippet expander for programming.
 Most editors these days will have some sort of context-aware expansion features that are far more beneficial